vlad-timotei/wpgp-tools/README.md

  - Keyboard shortcut works for suggestion 1, 2 and 3

 **GoogleTranslate** button
-- Button or Alt + G opens new tab with current translated string in current locale, if locale exists on GT. ([List of missing locales in GT](https://gist.github.com/vlad-timotei/3f558547ac2bc0f3120f869fba7d8bec)
+- Button or Alt + G opens new tab with current translated string in current locale, if locale exists on GT. ([missing locales in GT](https://gist.github.com/vlad-timotei/3f558547ac2bc0f3120f869fba7d8bec))

 ## #2 General Checks - [view Demo](https://youtu.be/pG92jygfWpY)
 These checks run for all translated strings when page loads and when a translation is submitted. <br> Checks can be set as: Warning & prevent save, Just notification or Don't check.